-By the 1980s, a host of organizations existed to serve the growing Latino community.
+By the 1980s, a host of organizations existed to serve the growing Latino/a community.
 Organization de Hispano-Americanos, funded by the federal government, was one of the first agencies in the city to provide English language programming and aid through local community colleges.
 The United Migrant Opportunity Services (UMOS) worked with immigrants and migrants to provide financial assistance and guidance.
 Catholic churches such as the Holy Redeemer Catholic Church and St. Joseph Catholic Church held services in Spanish.
-Originally opened in 1983 with funding provided by the United Way of Dane County, Centro Hispano was established to serve incoming Cuban refugees and has since provided services to all Latinos in
+Originally opened in 1983 with funding provided by the United Way of Dane County, Centro Hispano was established to serve incoming Cuban refugees and has since provided services to all Latino/a in the city.
+A series of Supermercados appeared across the city catering to the culinary needs of Latino/a groups.
+Many of these resources have existed on the south and east sides of Madison, especially at the periphery, nearest to where Latino/a settled.

 LEFT: Holy Redeemer Catholic Church and School, 128-142 West Johnson Street.
 With a long history of serving immigrants in Madison, Holy Redeemer Catholic Church and School became the favored spiritual home of many Spanish-speaking Madisonians from many different backgrounds by the 1980s.
 Growing too large for ealier venues, local celebtrations of the Feast of Our Lady of Guadalupe were held at Holy Redeemer for the first time in 1989.
-The school, previously closed in 1965, re-opened to serve the Latino community in the 1990s. the city.
-A series of Supermercados appeared across the city catering to the culinary needs of Latino groups.
-Many of these resources have existed on the south and east sides of Madison, especially at the periphery, nearest to where Latinos settled.
+The school, previously closed in 1965, re-opened to serve the Latino community in the 1990s.

 Legal immigration from Mexico and other Latin American countries has become, by many accounts, nearly impossible since the 1960s if one does not belong to the high end of the socio-economic spectrum.
-Many Latino immigrants have arrived in the United States undocumented.
+Many Latino/a immigrants have arrived in the United States undocumented.
 The total present number is estimated at about 11 million, half of whom arrived from Mexico.
 For many of these immigrants, coming to Madison for better opportunities for themselves and their families has not been easy, especially with the constant threat of deportation and having to exist in a semi-invisible legal state.
-During the 1980s and 1990s, approximately 63,000 Latinos lived in Wisconsin, 65% of which were Mexican.
-Indeed, Mexicans are certainly the largest nationality among Latinos, and their population and culture can often seem dominant.
+During the 1980s and 1990s, approximately 63,000 Latino/a lived in Wisconsin, 65% of which were Mexican.
+Indeed, Mexicans are certainly the largest nationality among Latino/a, and their population and culture can often seem dominant.

-Among the 15,948 Latinos currently living in Madison, nearly 7% of the total population, 10,558 are identified as Mexican, 1,165 are Puerto Rican, 299 are Cuban, and there are significant number of Dominicans, Guatemalans, Hondurans, Nicaraguans, Salvadorans, Argentineans, Chileans, Colombians, Ecuadorians, Peruvians, and Venezuelans.
-Presently, Latinos are the second largest and the fastest growing ethnic minority population in the state and in Madison, growing nearly 50% since 2000.
-Over 20% of the student body in Madison schools identify as Latino.
-Latinos are not limited geographically to a specific part of Madison, but instead live in every neighborhood.
-However, many of the recent immigrants of the Latino community have settled along the periphery of the city on the south and east sides of the city.
+Among the 15,948 Latino/a currently living in Madison, nearly 7% of the total population, 10,558 are identified as Mexican, 1,165 are Puerto Rican, 299 are Cuban, and there are significant number of Dominicans, Guatemalans, Hondurans, Nicaraguans, Salvadorans, Argentineans, Chileans, Colombians, Ecuadorians, Peruvians, and Venezuelans.
+Presently, Latino/a are the second largest and the fastest growing ethnic minority population in the state and in Madison, growing nearly 50% since 2000.
+Over 20% of the student body in Madison schools identify as Latino/a.
+Latino/a are not limited geographically to a specific part of Madison, but instead live in every neighborhood.
+However, many of the recent immigrants of the Latino/a- community have settled along the periphery of the city on the south and east sides of the city.